fuxlud/Modularized_iOS_App/README.md

-# Modulazied tamplate iOS App
+# Modulazied iOS App Tamplate

 A demo project showcasing the setup of the SwiftUI app with modularized Clean Architecture.
 Can be used as a starting point for a project.